 Loaded with sweet fresh floral scents and red, candied fruit aromas on the nose, the 2011 V. Sattui Gamay Rouge offers plenty of variety to please the nose, palate and plate.
 The flavor profile reveals sweet strawberry, Bing cherry and bright acidity all wrapped up in a balanced, semi-sweet finish.

 This California rosé brings a blend of Mourvèdre, Grenache and Counoise grapes to the mix.
 Expect dark pink tones with some seriously amped up aromatics - florals, strawberry, watermelon and warm spices.
-The palate explodes with cherry and strawberry, bright acidity and a decent dose of minerality on the finish.
+The palate explodes with ripe cherry and strawberry, bright acidity and a decent dose of minerality on the finish.

 Fresh.
 Rich.
 Elegant.
 Mumm Napa is one of those steady, eddie producers that delivers delicious, consistent, sparkling wine year in and year out at fair price points.
 Take the Mumm Napa Brut Rose - you'll find buckets of bubbles, juicy red fruit and plenty of pep on the palate.
 Expect loads of strawberry and ripe raspberry to make an early introduction, followed by the engaging encore of yeast-driven notes and sparkling layers of vanilla spice.
 With solid structure, fresh fruit, a steady stream of bubbles and the ability to partner with an impressive collection of ethnic cuisines.

 The Montes Cherub is always a visually stunning wine.
 The color is a magnificent hot pink.
 This well-received rosé from Chile is crafted solely from Syrah grapes, producing a classy, ultra dry rosé with plenty of concentrated red berry fruit and a touch of citrus on the edge.
 Simply delicious vintage in and vintage out!